 Import-Module ADSync

-Once the Metaverse has been populated, future synchronizations can be run as delta synchronizations which only synchronize changes made since the last synchronization:
+Start-ADSyncSyncCycle -PolicyType Initial Once the Metaverse has populated, future synchronizations can be run as delta synchronizations, which only synchronize changes made since the last synchronization:

-The easiest way to trigger an Azure AD synchronization is to use Easy365Manager.
+The easiest way to trigger an Azure AD synchronization is to use EasyEntra.

-With Easy365Manager, you can start a synchronization directly from AD user properties (right after making the changes you want to synchronize):
+With EasyEntra, you can start a synchronization directly from AD user properties (right after making the changes you want to synchronize):

-By default the synchronization on Azure AD Connect will run every 30 minutes.
+By default, synchronization in Azure AD Connect runs every 30 minutes.

 The following shows you how sample attributes are replicated from your local Active Directory to the Azure AD Connect Meta Verse to Office 365 Azure AD:

-It’s important to notice that some of the attribute names may change during synchronization.
+It’s essential to note that some attribute names may change during synchronization.
 Otherwise, this may lead to some confusion.

 Another potential point of confusion is the latency sometimes experienced in Azure AD Connect synchronization.
 Azure AD Connect only connects with one domain controller in your Active Directory.
-So attribute changes made on any other domain controller must first be replicated to the domain controller connected to Azure AD Connect before it can be synchronized to Office 365 Azure AD.
+So, attribute changes made on any other domain controller must first be replicated to the domain controller connected to Azure AD Connect before they can be synchronized to Office 365 Azure AD (Entra ID).

-In the “other end” of the line you may also experience latency: Some attributes are replicated from Azure AD to Azure/Office 365 services like Exchange, Sharepoint, etc. So you may see further latency before an Azure object attribute is finally replicated to e.g. Exchange.
+On the “other end” of the line, you may also experience latency: Some attributes are replicated from Azure AD (Entra ID) to Azure/Office 365 services like Exchange, SharePoint, etc. You may experience further latency before an Azure object attribute is finally replicated to, for example, Exchange.

 4. Verify Your Installation

-When Azure AD Connect has successfully synchronized objects to Azure you should start seeing user and groups being created in the Microsoft Admin Portal (or Azure Portal).
+Once Azure AD Connect has successfully synchronized objects to Azure, you should start seeing users and groups being created in the Microsoft Admin Portal (or Azure Portal).
 Verify that all relevant objects have been created and that the correct attribute values are set.

-You can confirm user passwords by attempting a login to Office.com.
-When all is looking good you can broaden the scope of user synchronization by including more OU’s in your synchronization scope in the Azure AD Connect configuration.
+You can confirm user passwords by attempting to log in to Office.com.
+When everything is looking good, you can broaden the scope of user synchronization by including more OUs in your synchronization scope in the Azure AD Connect configuration.

-Once all relevant users and groups are migrated you can start planning your email migration which includes assigning Office 365 mailboxes/licenses and migrating email, calendar and contact information across.
-A full blown migration of hundreds or thousands of Exchange mailboxes, including shared mailboxes and distribution groups, requires extensive planning and coordination.
+Once all relevant users and groups have been migrated, you can start planning your email migration, which includes assigning Office 365 mailboxes and licenses, as well as migrating email, calendar, and contact information across.
+A full-blown migration of hundreds or thousands of Exchange mailboxes, including shared mailboxes and distribution groups, requires extensive planning and coordination.
 You need a lot of skills on your migration team to minimize or completely avoid user downtime.

 Summary

-I hope your visit to this site was able to provide you with needed information about Azure AD Connect, how it works and how to set it up.
+I hope your visit to this site provided you with the necessary information about Azure AD Connect, including how it works and how to set it up.

-User and mailbox management in a hybrid environment (on-premises AD and Office 365 living side by side) is a very fragmented setup which requires a lot of different administration tools.
+User and mailbox management in a hybrid environment (on-premises AD and Office 365 coexisting side by side) is a highly fragmented setup that requires numerous different administration tools.